Survival statistics for malignant melanoma

-This page is about statistics and what they can tell us about the outlook for people with malignant melanoma.
+Survival statistics for malignant melanoma.
 There is information about

 Melanoma statistics and outlook

 Outlook means your chances of getting better.
 Your doctor may call this your prognosis.
 With melanoma, the likely outcome depends on how advanced the cancer is when it is diagnosed (the stage).
 If melanoma is diagnosed early, the survival statistics are very good.

 Below we have quite detailed information about the likely outcome of different stages of melanoma.
 The statistics are intended as a general guide only.
 For the more complete picture in your case, you need to speak to your own specialist.